July through September,

 as wind blows embers well ahead of the fire to start many small fires.

-Our video feed ended when the power was turned off by firefighters.
+Our video feed ended when power to the canyon was turned off by

 We were able to confirm our house was at least partly OK by calling the